 We at SLV.Global understand how difficult it can be to source psychology work experience, either via psychology volunteering or a psychology internship, that challenges you and that is relevant to your future goals.
 This is one of the main reasons we created this organisation, but we also feel it’s important to commit to your community too.
-We know that there are psychology-focused opportunities out there, whether they if you’re serious about finding a position whilst at university, it just may not be the position you’ve been dreaming of or that’s most obvious to the field of psychology.
+We know that there are psychology-focused opportunities out there, it just may not be the position you’ve been dreaming of or that’s most obvious to the field of psychology.

 We all have to start somewhere and most of us at SLV.Global began our volunteering career in elderly care homes and at centres for people with brain injuries or specific needs.
 Your first position working with vulnerable individuals is, unlikely going to be as an Assistant Psychologist.
 However, the more you volunteer the more likely you are to be snapped up for those elusive psychology jobs, as your CV will stick out for all the right reasons.

 Gaining relevant psychology work experience is something that every psychology student wants.
 But what is “relevant” psychology work experience?
 If you were to look at the careers that most people with a psychology degree selected after graduation you would find that the many of them, despite what their original goals were, ended up working outside of a clinical environment.
 According to Prospects (2015), around 17% of Psychology graduates go into the service industry with nearly the same amount going into teaching and working with children.

 Our placements abroad are varied for this very reason.
 We know that everyone wants to get the clinical experience, but not everyone will end up going the clinical route and we want our placements to be valuable no matter which direction you choose to in post graduation.
 From teaching to working with individuals with special needs and in children’s homes, it’s all relevant to psychology.
 So relevant in fact, that these types of careers are chosen in huge numbers by psychology graduates.